A guide to first aid and emergency care for asthma

 If your asthma is landing you in hospital, it means your asthma is not under control.
-Download our After Hospital Asthma Pack and watch our Asthma Emergency Discharge video to help get your asthma back on track.
+Download our After Hospital Asthma Pack including the Interim Action Plan and watch our Asthma Emergency Discharge video to help get your asthma back on track.

 Signs and symptoms

 - Tugging in of skin over chest/ throat

 - may no longer have a cough or wheeze